Alarm Monitoring and Security Monitoring

 Transition Plan for Citizens in Newly Annexed Areas

 Annexed citizens will be responsible for complying with all aspects of the City of Austin ALARM SYSTEMS Ordinance.
 New citizens annexed into the city who operate an alarm system in their business or residence and have current permits from Travis or Williamson counties will be honored by the City of Austin as follows: If the permit has an unexpired term, the permit holder may submit the current valid permit from Travis or Williamson counties along with a City of Austin alarm permit application.
 APD will issue a City of Austin permit for the remainder of the calendar year.
 There will be no City of Austin Alarm Permit Fee ($30 for residential or $50 for business) assessed during the unexpired term.
 Annexed citizens that operate an alarm system, but do not have a Travis or Williamson county permit should complete an application and submit the appropriate fee.
-All criminal and civil penalties will apply until such time as a valid City of Austin alarm permit is issued.
+All criminal and civil penalties will apply until such time as a valid City of Austin alarm permit are issued.

 Cancellation of City of Austin Alarm Permit